From Unstructured Data to In-Context Learning: Exploring What Tasks Can Be Learned and When: Proof of Theorem

-\begin{proof} In the one-noisy scenario, each sentence takes one of the following forms: \textit{nabacdc}, \textit{anbacdc}, \textit{abnacdc}, \textit{abancdc}, \textit{abacndc}, and \textit{abacdnc}, where \textit{n} $\in \mathcal{N}$.
+In the one-noisy scenario, each sentence takes one of the following forms: \textit{nabacdc}, \textit{anbacdc}, \textit{abnacdc}, \textit{abancdc}, \textit{abacndc}, and \textit{abacdnc}, where \textit{n} $\in \mathcal{N}$.
 In order to achieve the minimum possible theoretical loss, we minimize each loss term separately.
 Concretely, the minimum loss of predicting the sixth token given the first five tokens is attained by the following rule:

-\begin{itemize} \item When the first five tokens do not contain any noise token, output a uniform probability vector over $\mathcal{N}$. \item Otherwise, output the conditional probability of $c[2]$ given $x$, where $(x, c[2]) \in S_1$.
-Here, $x$ represents the last non-noise token. \end{itemize}
+\begin{itemize} \item When the first five tokens do not contain any nuisance token, output a uniform probability vector over $\mathcal{N}$. \item Otherwise, output the conditional probability of $c[2]$ given $x$, where $(x, c[2]) \in S_1$.
+Here, $x$ represents the last non-nuisance token. \end{itemize}

 Under this rule, the predicted output for any in-context example \textit{\underline{abacd}} is never $c$, since $c \notin \mathcal{N}$.
 In the block-noisy scenario, each sentence takes one of the following forms: $n_1 n_2 n_3 aba cdc$, $aba n_1 n_2 n_3 cdc$, and $aba cdc n_1 n_2 n_3$, where $n_1, n_2, n_3 \in \mathcal{N}$.
 The minimum loss of predicting the ninth token given the first eight tokens is attained by the following rule: